landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 This internal data sharing plan is effective from 2019-01-20  through 2020-05-31.

 ### B) Internal Data Sharing Plan update
 This plan may be amended, modified, or updated.
-PI will make ultimate decision.
-F1, F2, F3, F4 will be consulted.
-All members of the team should be informed and trained (if applicable) on changes.
+While Bethany Barnard will make the ultimate decision about changes; Rick Rogers, Sam Singer, Wallace Williams and Diane Dunning will be consulted.
+All members of the teams should be informed and trained (if applicable) on changes.